 Figure 6.
-Trends in new marine NIS per 6 year since 1970 (source: HCMR database)
+Trends in new marine NIS per 6 years since 1970 (source: HCMR database)

-59. The high number of new NIS in all countries is clearly the result of increased scientific effort.
+58. The high number of new NIS in all countries is clearly the result of increased scientific effort.
 In Slovenia, Montenegro and Albania for example, approximately half of NIS detected until 2017 resulted from the BALMAS project (Ballast water management system for Adriatic Sea protection) that run in the period November 2013 - March 2016 (Petović et al., 2019; Spagnolo et al., 2019).
 On the other hand, recent research in Tripoli harbour (Libya) and the contribution of citizen scientists (Mannino et al., 2021) has revealed more than 13 new NIS in the last 3 years (2018-2020) some of which, such as gastropods Cerithium scabridum Philippi, 1848 and Diodora ruppellii (G.B.
 Sowerby, 1835) are among the older Mediterranean invaders (known since 1883 and 1939 respectively) that were presumably undetected (Rizgalla et al., 2019a,b).
 Therefore, for some countries even 2017 as the reference year, appears to be premature.

-60. Considering all pathways, it is clear that the rate of new introductions differs significantly among subregions and is increasing with time (Zenetos et al., 2012).
+59. Considering all pathways, it is clear that the rate of new introductions differs significantly among subregions and is increasing with time (Zenetos et al., 2012).
 However, as reported by Zenetos (2019), this increase does not necessarily imply increasing introduction but rather increasing scientific effort.

-61. Suggestion: For harmonization of assessments between EU and non-EU countries, it is proposed to keep the main assessing periods as proposed for EU (Tsiamis et al., 2021b) but take 2017 as baseline (reference year).
+60. Suggestion: For harmonization of assessments between EU and non-EU countries, it is proposed to keep the main assessing periods as proposed for EU (Tsiamis et al., 2021b) but take 2017 as baseline (reference year).
+It was suggested that the yearly rate could be more appropriate for the trend analysis.